tikv/website/content/docs/5.1/deploy/configure/rocksdb.md

 :-------------|:-------
 `rocksdb.defaultcf` | Stores actual KV pairs for TiKV `rocksdb.lockcf` | Stores transaction lock
-`rocksdb.writecf` | Stores transactions' commit and rollback record
+`rocksdb.writecf` | Stores transactions' commits and rollback records

 RocksDB can be configured on each column family.
-Here's an example:
+Here is an example:

 ```toml
 [rocksdb.writecf]
 whole-key-filtering = false
 ```

-You can find all the RocksDB configuration options [here](../tikv-configuration-file/#rocksdb).
+For more information about the RocksDB configuration parameters, see [RocksDB-related parameters](../tikv-configuration-file/#rocksdb).